mcimech/bk891/README.md

 Serial communication is handled by the pyserial library (http://pyserial.sourceforge.net/)

-Comma-separated results are contained inside a tuple -All scientific notation values are returned as floats -'ON' 'OFF' values are returned as a boolean
+- Comma-separated results are contained inside a tuple
+- All scientific notation values are returned as floats
+- 'ON' 'OFF' values are returned as a boolean
--Integer values are returned as integers
+- Integer values are returned as integers
--N or '----' values are returned as a None type -Everything else is returned as a utf-8 string
+- N or '----' values are returned as a None type
+- Everything else is returned as a utf-8 string

 For a detailed list of functionality see the bkp879b.py file